stipple-effect/api/color.md

 This API inherits the `color` type from the DeltaScript base language and extends it in the ways described below.

----
+## Properties

-These definitions use the arbitrary color object `C` as the function caller.
+These definitions use the arbitrary color object `C` as the caller.

 ### Hue (`hue`)
 ```js